Coming Soon (1982 film)

 Coming Soon is a 1982 American direct-to-video documentary film directed by John Landis for Universal Pictures.
+The film is narrated by Jamie Lee Curtis with a script by Mick Garris.

+Production and release

 Landis used trailers of old Universal horror and thriller films to create his own contribution to his favorite film genres.
-The film is narrated by Jamie Lee Curtis.

-Production

 Jamie Lee Curtis's scenes were filmed at Dracula's Castle, European Street, and the Psycho House on the backlot of Universal Studios in Universal City, California.

+It had a limited theatrical release before going to video.